thorhj/dnd-session-0-checklist/README.md

 ## Inspiration

-- **Snacks**\
-Do you allow the players that bring snacks for everyone to gain free inspiration?
-If not, maybe you can use this as an aside for discussing session snaking and food, if any.

 - **Gaining Inspiration**\
 How do players gain inspiration?
 Does the DM award it?
 Do players award each other?
 If players award each other, does the DM have 'veto' power?
 Can players have multiple sources of inspiration?
 Can players have more than one inspiration at a time?
-Perhaps you scrap the inspiration system because its tedious & everyone seems to forget about it?
+Perhaps you scrap the inspiration system because everyone seems to forget about it?
 Can the players ask for inspiration?

 - **Tracking Inspiration**\
 Does the player with inspiration get a special dice? a special token?
 Can you keep inspiration from the end of one gaming session to the next gaming session?
 Can players SHARE inspiration freely with one another?
+Do you have a system to REMEMBER inspiration?

 - **Spending Inspiration**\
 How does a player spend inspiration?
-Does inspiration & bardic inspiration provide some sort of super inspiration?
+Does inspiration aand bardic inspiration provide some sort of super inspiration?
 If a player somehow has a pool of inspiration tokens, can a player use spend more than one of those on a single roll?
 Can a player use Inspiration after seeing the result of the dice, or does it have to be declared before?
+Do the players have to come up with an in-game reason that ties the inspiration to the improved result?

-## Advantage, disadvantage and ability checks
+## Ability checks

-- **Stacking**\
-As a DM, do you allow multiple sources of disadvantage/advantage stack?
-Does this stacking only apply when one is used to cancel the other?
-Even if they stack, do you still only roll with 1 additional advantage/disadvantage dice?

 - **Giving Aid**\
 Does providing aid, provide straight advantage; or perhaps does the PC giving aid need proficiency in the skill they are using in making the check?
 Are those perception checks or the Search actions, exempt from this ruling?
 Is there a time limit on the kind of task that PC an provide aid for?
+Are these questions perhaps answered on a case-by-case basis?

 - **Multiple Attempts**\
-Can a rogue make that lock picking attempt over & over & over again?
+Can a rogue make that lock picking attempt over and over and over again?
 As a DM, at what point do you draw the line on multiple attempts?
 Perhaps as a DM, you would raise the DC in such a case?
 If so, state what it is.
 What if the Bard gives the Rogue his bardic inspiration, does this perhaps reset the DC to what it was?
 What if the rogue took a short rest before trying again?
 What if the rogue instead spends his inspiration?

+- **Group checks**\
+If the party needs to achieve something together, such as sneaking past some foes as a group, how do you handle this?
+Does everybody in the group have to succeed on the stealth check?
+Perhaps if half the party succeeds on the check, it means that they are able to collectively help each other and therby succeed?

 ## Criticals

 - **Critical Hits**\
-RAW? or do you roll & add maximized damage & then add modifiers?
+RAW?
+Or do you roll and add maximized damage and then add modifiers?
 Maybe you will allow your players to choose for each campaign?
 Maybe you have an alternate method; if so, what is it?

 - **Critical Fumbles**\
 Is this a rule in your game?
 Do you have a table, if so, what is on your fumble table?
 The fumble-table is something every player should be able to readily access.
-If you do not have a fumble table, do you instead improvise what happens ona crit-fumble?
+If you do not have a fumble table, do you instead improvise what happens on a crit-fumble?

 - **Critical Success**\
 Nat-20 on an ability check/save means what?
 What does it mean to the narrative?
 Do rolling a Nat-20 allow a player to get what they are after, no matter the circumstances or the ridiculousness of the roll?
 Would such a roll be immediately apparent in the narrative, or would it go perhaps unnoticed?